 I made this drawing in imitation of the great illuminated Chi-Rho pages in 6-9th century Gospel manuscripts from Northumbria and Ireland.
 I consider the Lindisfarne Gospels and the Book of Kells to be pinnacle examples of the illustrator’s art, and I have been trying for at least half my life to create something similar.
 In these manuscripts, the beginning of the 18th verse of the first chapter of St. Matthew’s Gospel is given an elaborate artistic treatment:

 The word Christi, represented by the Greek abbreviation XPI, takes up most of the page.
 The style is characterized by intricate decorative knotwork, lacertine animals, interlocking spirals and rune-like lettering.
-My drawing combines the Chi-Rho monogram with images of Christ in Glory and the four Evangelical Beasts.
+My drawing combines the Chi-Rho monogram with images of Christ in Glory and the four beasts representing the Evangelists.

 See this page for additional ordering instructions and general information.
 If you want to pay via a check or money order, please e-mail me at danielmitsuiartist at gmail dot com.